 BIOL 491.
-Directed Projects in Biology, 1-4 hours
+Directed Projects in Biology, 1-4 credits

 May consist of field, laboratory or library research on any topic of mutual interest to the student and instructor.
-Research may spread over one or more semesters and culminates in written reports on results and conclusions.
+Research may spread over one ormore semesters and culminates in written reports on results and conclusions.
 Prerequisite: instructor's consent.